Case Study: Enhancing Strobbo's Agile Journey with Org Topologies

 Introduction to Org Topologies

-• A: feature focus, i.e. the unit receives work as features that need to be built.
+Capabilities focus: the unit receives work as capabilities that need to be built.

-• C: whole business focus, e.g. the units can work on business problems throughout the entire customer domain and are not tied to any business area or a sub-product.
+Whole solution focus: units can work on customer and business problems throughout the entire customer domain and are not tied to any partial solution or sub-product.

 Scaling Issues and Mechanical Scrum

 Our story starts somewhere roughly two years ago.
 As Strobbo's team had expanded over time we had already restructured into multiple smaller teams to maintain agility and efficiency.
-This restructuring involved creating three development teams (A2 archetype) and a second-line support team (Y2).
+This restructuring involved creating three development teams with a multi-skill mandate and a capabilities-focused work mandate, and a second-line support team with a task-focused work mandate.
 The second-line support team would handle more complex support issues and maintenance for our older technology stack, thus allowing the new development teams to concentrate on the newer technology stack and developing new features.

 Despite these efforts, we faced significant challenges, including frequent bugs, performance issues, and a lack of maturity within the team.
-We brought in external experts (Y0 archetype) to help improve code structure, implement solutions for better quality and performance, and provide training for the existing teams.
+We brought in external experts operating with a very narrow, TASKS-1 mandate to help improve code structure, implement solutions for better quality and performance, and provide training for the existing teams.
 However, several key issues persisted:

-The issues faced by Strobbo indicated that while the teams were structured as A2 archetypes, they were still struggling to embody the characteristics of effective A2 teams.
-Lacking a visual depiction of Org Topologies, we missed the crucial insight that Strobbo's teams were in a transitional stage, aiming to become A2 archetypes but facing significant hurdles that kept them closer to Y1/Y2 behaviors.
+The issues faced by Strobbo indicated that while the teams were designed to operate as cross-functional teams, they were still struggling to embody the characteristics of effective teams with those mandates.
+Lacking a visual depiction of Org Topologies, we missed the crucial insight that Strobbo's teams were in a transitional stage—aiming to operate as cross-functional teams—but facing significant hurdles that kept them closer to task-focused and functionally siloed behavior.

 Some specific examples of behaviors inside the teams that kept us back were:

-As you can see, internally the teams were falling back to Y1 behavior and were not working as a team but also overly focused on tasks.
+Inside the teams people were falling back to task-focused behavior and were not working as a team but also overly focused on tasks.
 Some team members compensated by keeping the overall picture and breaking down the work.

 On the other hand there were also still several dependencies between the teams and the product owner and the teams and the external experts that were holding them back:

 While some of these dependencies were to be expected (e.g., dependencies on the legacy software) for the foreseeable future, reliance on both the Product Owner and the external experts was something we actually wanted to avoid.
 The teams were, however, lacking in certain skills to be able to avoid this.
-These challenges, combined with legacy issues in both the old and new tech stacks, further complicated their transition to more mature and effective A2 teams.
-A visual Org Topologies map would have highlighted these discrepancies, allowing us to address them more effectively and guide the teams toward the desired archetype.
+These challenges, combined with legacy issues in both the old and new tech stacks, further complicated their transition to stronger cross-functional and more independent behavior.
+A visual Org Topologies map would have highlighted these discrepancies, allowing us to address them more effectively and guide the teams toward the desired position on the map.

 Implementing Lean Improvement Kata